Irenaean theodicy: Irenaeus

-According to its proponents, Second-century philosopher Irenaeus developed a theodicy based on the idea that the creation of humans is still in progress.
+According to its proponents, the second-century philosopher Irenaeus developed a theodicy based on the idea that the creation of humans is still in progress.
 He proposed that creation consists of two distinct parts: first in the image of God, then in the likeness of God.
 Irenaeus believed the first stage is complete, but the second stage requires humans to develop and grow into the likeness of God, a stage which Irenaeus believed is still in progress.
 He believed that, in order to achieve moral perfection, humans must be given free choice, with the actual possibility of choosing to do evil.
 Irenaeus argued that for humans to have free will, God must be at an epistemic distance (or intellectual distance) from humans, far enough that belief in God remains a free choice.
 As Irenaeus said, "there is no coercion with God, but a good will [towards us] is present with Him continually".

 Because Irenaeus saw the purpose of the world to be the development of the moral character of humans, he believed that a good world would be best suited to that purpose.
 Irenaeaus believed that this world would include some suffering and evil to help people draw closer to God.
 He perceived God's declaration in the Book of Genesis that his creation was good to mean that the world is fit for purpose, rather than being free from suffering.
 To illustrate the benefits of suffering, Irenaeus cited the Biblical example of Jonah, from the Book of Jonah.
 His suffering, being swallowed by a whale, both enabled God's plan to be fulfilled and also brought Jonah closer to God: Jonah ended up repenting for his sin and the people of Nineveh turn to God.
 As Irenaeus said, "For as He patiently suffered Jonah to be swallowed by the whale, not that he should be swallowed up and perish altogether, but that, having been cast out again, he might be the more subject to God, and might glorify Him the more who had conferred upon him such an unhoped-for deliverance, and might bring the Ninevites to a lasting repentance, so that they should be converted to the Lord, who would deliver them from death".

 Irenaeus' eschatology was based on a literal interpretation of the Bible, especially the Book of Revelation.
 He believed that there would be 6000 years of suffering before the world ends in a fiery purge.
 This fire would purify believers ahead of a new human community existing in the New Jerusalem.
 The afterlife, Irenaeus proposed, focuses more on time than space; he looked forward to a time in which humans are fully developed and live the life of God.